CermakM/controller-gateway/README.md

-# trello-utils
+# trello-controller
-Trello tools and utilities to make your life easier
+Trello controller to make our lives easier